Norman Carlberg: Early life and education

 Carlberg was born in Roseau, Minnesota.
 He was the son of Gustav Carlberg and his wife Alma Forsberg.
 He studied at the Minneapolis School of Art and then enlisted in the Air Force.
 He finished his undergraduate and graduate degree in art at the Yale School of Art under Josef Albers, who was instrumental in his acceptance as a student at Yale and his nomination for a Fulbright Fellowship to teach at Pontifical Catholic University of Chile.
-During his time in Chile, Norman became good friends with Sergio Castillo, and others who spent time in the Barrio Bellavista bohemian quarter of Santiago, such as Manfred Max-Neef.
+During his time in Chile, Norman became good friends with sculptor Sergio Castillo and others who spent time in the Barrio Bellavista bohemian quarter of Santiago, such as Manfred Max-Neef.
 Besides Josef Albers, Robert Engman was a huge influence as a teacher and later as a good friend.
-Norman died 11 November 2018.
+Carlberg died on 11 November 2018.

 Exhibitions and career

 Carlberg enjoyed a number of exhibitions throughout his career that ranged from one-man shows to group exhibits.
-A selected list include the following: